 CMS Quality Innovation Network National Coordinating Center.
 In addition to working with nursing homes to improve the quality of care and the quality of life for those living there as Lake Superior QIN, Stratis Health supports QIN-QIOs nationwide.
-Our staff serve as subject matter experts in the areas of nursing home quality, health informatics, and immunization through the Centers for Medicare & Medicaid Services (CMS) Quality Innovation Network National Coordinating Center (QIN NCC).
+Our staff serve as subject matter experts in the areas of nursing home quality, health informatics, and immunization through the CMS Quality Innovation Network National Coordinating Center (QIN NCC).

 On-Time Pressure Ulcer Prevention Program.
 This program helps nursing homes with electronic health records (EHR) reduce the occurrence of in-house pressure ulcers.
-Stratis Health is partnering with NORC at the University of Chicago, in this Agency for Healthcare Research and Quality (AHRQ) funded project, to assist more than 40 nursing homes across the country to implement and evaluate the evidence-based On-Time Pressure Ulcer Prevention Program.
+Stratis Health is partnering with NORC at the University of Chicago, in this AHRQ-funded project, to assist more than 40 nursing homes across the country to implement and evaluate the evidence-based On-Time Pressure Ulcer Prevention Program.
 Stratis Health also worked with EHR vendors to prepare their systems to produce supporting reports.

 Partnering for safe care everywhere - Minnesota Alliance for Patient Safety